The Face Painter

 "The Face Painter" is the 109th episode of the NBC sitcom Seinfeld.
-It is the 22rd episode of the series's sixth season.
+It is the 23rd episode of the series's sixth season.
 It aired on May 11, 1995.
 The table reading for "The Face Painter" was held on March 26, 1995.
-In this episode, Jerry, Elaine, Kramer, and David Puddy go to two Stanley Cup playoff games, where Puddy dismays Elaine and a Salvadoran priest with his rowdy displays of New Jersey Devils fandom.
-Meanwhile, Kramer holds a grudge against a chimpanzee who hit him with a banana peel, and George resolves to take the dramatic step of telling his girlfriend he loves her.
+In this episode, Jerry takes a stand against "overthanking" a friend for Stanley Cup playoff tickets, David Puddy comes out to Elaine as a diehard hockey fan who paints his face, Kramer gets provoked by a chimpanzee at the zoo, and George makes an anticlimactic declaration of love.